Rancho Mission Viejo Riding Park at San Juan Capistrano is a 40-acre equestrian riding park that sits next to the San Juan Creek.

 After conducting multiple site visits and reviewing publicly available information from regulatory agencies, Coastkeeper confirmed the public complaints and uncovered additional violations of the Clean Water Act.

-Unfortunately, senior staff members from the City and their counsel left the inspection early, instead of completing the tour and fully understanding the severity or the ongoing pollution.
-We then requested that the City provide a comprehensive plan to obtain proper permits and fix the issues outlined in our notice letters with a timeline for completion, but the City failed to provide such a plan.
+We requested that the City provide a comprehensive plan to obtain proper permits and fix the issues outlined in our notice letters with a timeline for completion, but the City did not provide such a plan.

-On June 2, with a plan still lacking, Coastkeeper filed a Clean Water Act complaint in Federal Court.
+June 2, 2017: Coastkeeper filed a Clean Water Act complaint in Federal Court.
 The lawsuit cites multiple Clean Water Act violations at the Riding Park, Reata Park and Arizona Crossing – a man-made road through San Juan Creek.

 What is a Concentrated Animal Feeding Operations (CAFO)?